Photo Credit: Jim Jurica/Getty Images

-Instead of trashing your tree, recycle it.
-Recycled trees can be used in a variety of ways including as mulch, wildlife habitats, and material to line trails for hikers.
+But instead of trashing your tree, recycle it.
+Recycled trees have a ton of versatile uses, including as mulch, wildlife habitats and material to line trails for hikers.

 You can also take your tree to a drop-off recycling center, available in most counties around the country.
 You can typically take two trees per day to a center free of charge.